 Duck a L'Orange is possibly one of the most copied French recipes of all time.
 The dish first rose to fame in the 1960s and when French cuisine became hugely popular in America thanks in part to this famous recipe.
 The recipe features seared duck breast glazed with a sweet orange sauce and has been a popular way to cook duck for decades since.

-Orange matches well with duck because the citrus cuts through any fattiness, yet it remains sweet, unlike lemon.
+Orange matches well with duck as the citrus cuts through any fattiness, yet it remains sweet, unlike lemon.
 What more can you ask?
 This sophisticated dish is an excellent addition to party menus and romantic dinners.
 The easy sauce can be prepared ahead of time, and you can sear the duck right before serving.

 Don't shy away from the fat.
 Much of it is rendered in cooking and can be used in a host of other recipes, including this classic Pommes Sauté.